tastyware/tastytrade/docs/data-streamer.rst

    async with DXLinkStreamer(session) as streamer:
        pass

-Once you've created the streamer, you can subscribe/unsubscribe to events, like ``Quote``:
+Once you've created the streamer, you can subscribe/unsubscribe to events, like :class:`~tastytrade.dxfeed.Quote`:

 .. code-block:: python